English only

 3) Even though you’re fluent, you can’t always come up with the right word, and, as it was pointed out above, it does happen too in your mother tongue.
 A concrete example, I sometimes think up the right words for my native English mates and some non-native French friends sometimes find more appropriate words than the ones I mention.

 4) Aimen is one of those I can talk and ask about any language topic.
-The both of us are very much interested in linguistic and language acquisition matters (aren’t we?).
-Now, not everyone learns a language because they enjoy studying the learning and working out process of it.
-They usually do so because they simply want to communicate, which is everybody's first purpose, right?
+The both of us are very much interested in linguistic and language acquisition matters (aren’t we?

 Now, the question is: what is to be considered as “fluency”?